Contrast Shower Benefits – Boost Your Blood Circulation And Health

 5. Stress Reduction and Mood Improvement

 The physical stress of temperature alternation triggers your body’s adaptation response.
 This controlled stress exposure helps build resilience to other forms of stress in daily life.
-Many people report significant reductions in anxiety and improvements in overall mood after adopting a regular contrast showering practice.
+Many people report significant reductions in sexual anxiety and improvements in overall mood after adopting a regular contrast showering practice.

 The cold exposure specifically stimulates the production of norepinephrine, a neurotransmitter that can help alleviate symptoms of depression.
 This makes contrast showering a potential natural complement to mental health treatments.